Transportation and Mobility

 GRTC Transit System’s mission is to provide clean, safe, and reliable transportation and to improve mobility and access throughout Central Virginia.

-Virginia Capital Trial
+Virginia Capital Foundation

 The Virginia Capital Trail Foundation exists to protect, promote, and enhance the Virginia Capital Trail, and to serve as a resource, community builder, and connector to other trails throughout the Commonwealth.

 Rag & Bones is a member driven and volunteer run non-profit educational space that aims to provide near universal access to bicycle repair and technical knowledge, affordable bicycles and parts, and a space within which to feel safe and welcome while learning and repairing.
+Thorough their Earn-A-Bike program participants can volunteer for shop credit they can put towards a new bike or maintenance.

 Mobility University is a FREE, intensive 5-week course to educate and empower bus riders to self-advocate for better public transportation.